torrentkino/torrentkino/README.md

 	you to isolate your nodes and be part of a bigger swarm at the same time.
 	This is useful to handle duplicate hostnames.
 With different realms everybody may have his own http://mycloud.p2p for example.

+  * `-l`
+    Limit the port in lookup responses to your own announce port (*-b*).
+	That means that you accept lookup responses only from those nodes that announce the same port as you do.
+This may be useful in case of SHA1 collisions.

   * `-p` *port*:
 	Listen to this port (Default: UDP/6881)